How Does the Premium Tax Credit Work for Health Insurance?

 - You pay at least half the cost of your full-time employees' health insurance rates.

-If you qualify, the federal government pays for part of the cost of your workers' health insurance.
+If you qualify, the government pays for part of the cost of your workers' health insurance.
 The size of your workforce influences the amount of money you get.
 For example, if your business has fewer than 10 full-time employees, you can get the maximum amount.
 A larger business with 24 employees would qualify for a lower tax credit.

 Qualifying small businesses can claim this tax credit by filing Form 8941 with their taxes.